Renantis Auchrobert Wind Farm Community Fund

 About this fund

 The Auchrobert Wind Farm Community Fund supports community projects benefitting those living in Blackwood and Kirkmuirhill and Boghead.
-The Fund is provided by Falck Renewables, the owners of Auchrobert Wind Farm in South Lanarkshire.
+The fund is provided by Renantis, the owners of Auchrobert Wind Farm in South Lanarkshire.

-The Fund opened in 2017.
-An annual amount of £54,000, rising in line with inflation, will be paid into the Fund for the operating life of the wind farm which is expected to be 25 years.
-In 2020 the contribution to the Fund was £ £58,748.
+The fund opened in 2017.
+An annual amount of £54,000, rising in line with inflation, will be paid into the fund for the operating life of the wind farm which is expected to be 25 years.

 Purpose of this fund

-Match funding: Grants can cover 100% of project costs but applicants are encouraged to seek other sources of funding for part of the cost.
-This might include applicants raising some funds through their own fundraising activities or contribute from existing reserves.
-The Fund should not displace funding that could be obtained from other sources but should be used to support applications to other funders where possible.
+Match funding: Grants can cover 100% of project costs up to £5,000.
+Applications for project costs over £5,000 will require 50% match funding.
+This might include applicants raising some funds through their own fundraising activities or contributing from existing reserves.
+The fund should not displace funding that could be obtained from other sources but should be used to support applications to other funders where possible.

 Local procurement: Local suppliers are favoured for the provision of goods and services where appropriate and available.
 ‘Local’ will vary depending on the nature and availability of the goods or service in question.